Building a custom home is no small task.

 The time it takes to obtain a building permit depends on the municipality.
 Some process permits within a few hours, while others take a few weeks.
 Most towns have additional requirements beyond stamped plans that need to be fulfilled before issuing a permit.
 Things like lot surveys, septic system designs, or drainage plans may be needed as well.

-3. Site Preparation, Engineering, and Production
+3. Site Preparation and Manufacturing

 With plans and permits in hand, it’s time to prepare for construction.
 The independent dealer -- whether a consultant/contract manager or a builder -- coordinates getting things squared away for construction.